-Completely dedicated to the wonderfully trashy 60s and 90s aesthetics and combined with the current sound of the Gen Z indie movement, the 23-year-old prodigy convinces with a charismatic voice and a golden touch for great melodies.
-Since his debut in spring 2022 and with various singles, he has been listed on numerous radio stations throughout Europe, stormed into the Top 10 of the national radio FM4 charts and convinced as an exciting live act and support for indie greats such as Geese from New York.
+Completely dedicated to the wonderfully trashy 60s and 90s aesthetics and combined with the current sound of the Gen Z indie movement, the 24-year-old prodigy convinces with a charismatic voice and a golden touch for great melodies.

 Artist photo by © Tim Cavadini